Enigma Variations: The Enigma

-Far from clarifying matters, this utterance seems to envelop the Enigma in further mysteries.
-The phrase "dark saying" can be read straightforwardly as an archaic synonym for enigma but might equally plausibly be interpreted as a cryptic clue, while the word "further" seems to suggest that the "larger theme" is distinct from the Enigma, forming a separate component of the puzzle.

-Elgar provided another clue in an interview he gave in October 1900 to the editor of the Musical Times, F. G. Edwards, who reported:
+Elgar provided another clue in an interview he gave in October 1900 to The Musical Times, which reported:

 Mr Elgar tells us that the heading Enigma is justified by the fact that it is possible to add another phrase, which is quite familiar, above the original theme that he has written.
 What that theme is no one knows except the composer.
 Thereby hangs the Enigma.

-Five years later, Robert John Buckley stated in his biography of Elgar (written with the composer's close cooperation): "The theme is a counterpoint on some well-known melody which is never heard."
+Five years later, Robert J. Buckley stated in his biography of Elgar (written with the composer's close cooperation), "What the solution of the 'Enigma' may be, nobody but the composer knows.
+The theme is a counterpoint on some well-known melody which is never heard…"